 This opinionated guide will teach you how to quickly write a piece of useful documentation.
 If you are a developer who has never written documentation before, this is a good place to start.

-If your company already has documentation, ask your colleagues how it is written and published.
+If your company already has documentation, ask your colleagues how they write and publish it.
 Use the same process they do, so that you can seek their help if you need it.
 You can skip this section if this is the case, and only use the rest of this guide for inspiration.
-Follow your colleagues' instructions instead.
+Follow your colleagues’ instructions instead.

 If your company has no established documentation process, you will need to make a few decisions yourself.
 Generally, your options are as follows:

 - Writing a docx document using Microsoft Word or similar software.

 - Writing a wiki page.